Home > Yoga

 Yoga Sutras 1.2

-Yoga is also defined as the one that inhibits the transformation of mind and keeping the mind free from discursive thoughts.
+Yoga is also defined as the one that inhibits the transformation of the mind and keeps the mind free from discursive thoughts.

 Yoga is therefore regarded as a divine science of life, revealed to enlightened sages in meditation.
-First textual mention in the Vedas was corroborated by oldest archeological evidence of seals from the Indus Valley dating back to around 3000 B.C.
-The Upanishads that followed the Vedas provide the main foundation of Vedanta philosophy (that espouses the idea of an absolute consciousness called Brahma) and yoga teachings.
-Around the sixth century B.C. appeared the massive epic The Mahabharata written by sage Vyasa and containing The Bhagavad Gita.
-The Gita contains yoga terms and concepts to enable the reader face life similarly.
+First textual mention in the Vedas was corroborated by the oldest archaeological evidence of seals from the Indus Valley, dating back to around 3,000 B.C.
+The Upanishads that followed the Vedas provide the main foundation of Vedanta philosophy (which espouses the idea of an absolute consciousness called Brahma) and Yoga teachings.
+Around the 6th century B.C. appeared the massive epic The Mahabharata written by sage Vyasa and containing The Bhagavad Gita.
+The Gita contains Yoga terms and concepts to enable the reader to face life similarly.

-The backbone of Raja Yoga is furnished by Patanjali's Yoga Sutra, thought to have been written in the third century B.C.
-The classical text on Hatha Yoga, the Hatha Yoga Pradipika which describes the various asanas and breathing exercises which form the basis of the practice of modern yoga, was compiled much later by a yogi named Svatmarama.
+The backbone of Raja Yoga is furnished by Patanjali's Yoga Sutra, thought to have been written in the 3rd century B.C.
+The classical text on Hatha Yoga, the Hatha Yoga Pradipika, which describes the various asanas and breathing exercises which form the basis of the practice of modern Yoga, was compiled much later by a yogi named Svatmarama.

 In the modern perspective, Yoga is one of the most effective and wholesome forms of experience to control the waves of thought by converting mental and physical energy into spiritual energy.
-Yoga eases away pent-up tension, rejuvenates the body and soul, enhances concentration, cures diseases and keeps a hold on the aging process.
-The physiological and psychological benefits rewarded from Yoga make it an inevitable element in spiritual and secular healings.
+Yoga eases away pent-up tension, rejuvenates the body, and soul, enhances concentration, cures diseases, and keeps a hold on the ageing process.
+The physiological and psychological benefits derived from Yoga make it an inevitable element in spiritual and secular healing.

 Preventive Value